gard-projects/machine-learning/LinearRegression/README.md

 ## Fitting the data
 As described briefly earlier, we use the `fit(self, X_features: np.ndarray, y: np.ndarray)` function as our main method of running the model.
 We will now make use of **n** and **m** which we found earlier.
-> X_features: a matrix of shape $ n \times m $, represents all of our samples (i.e. the values of our predictors)
+> X_features: a matrix of shape $n \times m$, represents all of our samples (i.e. the values of our predictors)
 >
-> y: a vector of shape $ n \times 1$, representings the actual responses (the values of the dependent variable)
+> y: a vector of shape $n \times 1$, representings the actual responses (the values of the dependent variable)

 Mathematically we can represent these matrices as the following: